trywilco/empty-starter/README.md

   This command will build the Docker image for the FastAPI server and start the containers defined in the `docker-compose.yml` file.

 - The FastAPI server should now be running.
-You can access it at `http://localhost:8000`.
+You can access at port `8000`.

 ## API Routes